tungnhs2014/Linux-Programming-2025-DevLinux/09-IPC-Message-Queues/README.md

   - `msg_len`: Length of the message in bytes (must not exceed the queue's mq_msgsize)
   - `msg_prio`: Message priority (unsigned integer, higher value = higher priority)
 - Returns 0 on success, or -1 on error.
+- Messages with the same priority are queued in FIFO order.

 ### 9.3.4.
 Receiving a Message
 - To read data from a message queue, use `mq_receive()`.